muratk5n/thirdwave/en/README.md

 'Morgage stress'?
 But lower house prices would translate into lower rent prices in a few years..
 Renters don't matter?
-In Oz home owners do not dominate as I understand even with historically (bcz low rates create a flurry of activity pushing the home prices up so high most cannot affor them even with low rates).
+In Oz home owners do not dominate as I understand even with historically low rates (bcz low rates create a flurry of activity pushing the home prices up so high most cannot afford them, even with low rates).

 ---